JetBrains/guide/site/django/tutorials/django-docker/setting-up/index.md

 python manage.py migrate
 ```

-Do it through PyCharm, it’s easy!
+There's an alternative approach to do it in PyCharm, which is rather straightforward.

 ![step3](./images/managepy.png)